Sourdough Sandwich Bread

-a sliced loaf of sourdough sandwich bread on a cutting board
+slices of sourdough sandwich bread on a cutting board.

-Although this recipe takes a good 8-12 hours from start to finish, the vast majority of the time is hands off.
+Although the recipe takes about 8–12 hours from start to finish, most of that time is hands-off.

 Ingredients